abpio/abp-commercial-docs/en/why-abp-io-platform.md

 When you hire a developer worked before with the ABP architecture will immediately understand your solution and start development in a very short time.

-TODO: More

 ## Questions You May Ask

-Is learning curve high?
+### Is the learning curve high?

+We can easily say the learning curve is much lower than not using the ABP Framework.
+That may sound surprising, but let us to explain it;

-Is it an overhead for simple CRUD applications?
+### Is it an overhead for simple CRUD applications?

-Is it sufficient for complex systems?
+### Is it sufficient for complex systems?

-What if I want to customize it?
+### What if I want to customize it?

-What if I need to bypass ABP abstractions?
+### What if I need to bypass ABP abstractions?

-Does ABP slows my application?
+### Does ABP slows my application?

-Is ABP a CMS?
+### Is ABP a CMS?

 ---

+## ALPER's notes:

 ### End to end %100 working website

 Once you generate an ABP project, you will have a %100 full-stack working website.

 ### Stay up to date

 We regularly update all components to the latest versions.